-In FY 1989, a new program, "African Art for High School Students," will begin.
-A grant from the Smithsonian Women's Committee funds this ten-week pilot program.
-It will provide 14 students, one from each D.C. high school, an opportunity to study African art in the Museum.
-To encourage students to complete the program, the Museum will provide instructional materials, African art publications, and transportation.
+In FY 1989, a new program, "African Art for High School Students," began.
+A grant from the Smithsonian Women's Committee funded this ten-week pilot program.
+It provides 13 students, from seven D.C. high schools, an opportunity to study African art in the Museum.
+To encourage students to complete the program, the Museum provides instructional materials, African art publications, and transportation.